MohammedHaq/Supervise/README.md

-Supervise will be an inventory manager created using React, Node.Js, and MySQL.
+Supervise will be an inventory manager created using React, Node.Js, Express, and MySQL.